Sammy92dec/mildew-detection-in-cherry-leaves/README.md

 - Line graphs displaying the accuracy and loss trends for the model
 - A summary of the generalised performance of the model on the test data set

+# Data Analysis and Machine Learning Libraries

+Following are the list of libraries used in the project

+1.Numpy: It is an open-source, python library used for working with arrays.
+NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines.

+2.Pandas: It is an open-source, python package used for working with data sets.
+It has functions for analyzing, cleaning, exploring, and manipulating data.

+3.Matplotlib: It is a cross-platform, data visualization and graphical plotting library for python.

+4.Seaborn: It is Python data visualization library based on Matplotlib.
+It will be used to visualize random distributions.

+5.Plotly: It is an interactive, open-soource, and browser-based gra6.
+Tensorflow: It is an open-sourec machine learning platform focused on deep neural networks.phing library.
+Used to create visualisations within Jupyter notebooks to present the data.

+6.Tensorflow: It is an open-source machine learning platform focused on deep neural networks.

+7.Shutil: Used form file copying and removal.

+8.Streamlit: It is used to create web apps for data science and machine learning.

+9.Joblib: It is a set of tools to provide lightweighting pipelining in Python.

+10.PIL: Python Imaging Library is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.

+## Fixed Bugs

+- Initially when I creates an app on Heroku, the stack by default does not support the Python version that I was using, so I had to change the stack of my project from 22 to 20.

+- The slug size was also too large.
+So I added the extra large files in .slugignore file.

 ## Unfixed Bugs

 - No unfixed bugs were detected